 The cron job should also include the –quiet attribute, as in the command above.
 This instructs nginx renew ssl certificate not to include any output after performing the task.
 Enable automatic certificate renewal.
 Once you added the cron job, save the changes, and exit the file.

-In this article, you learned how to install lets encrypt certbot on nginx, downloaded SSL certificates for your domain and configured Nginx to use these certificates.
-In addition, you should have enabled certbot to renew certificates automatically.
+In this article, we learned how to nginx install letsencrypt ssl certificate.
+We downloaded SSL certificates for your domain and configured Nginx to use these certificates.
+In addition, you should have enabled certbot to renew certificates automatically for ssl nginx letsencrypt.
 In our upcoming tutorials, we’ll discuss about more interesting topics about how to secure a web server with standard security technology that enables encrypted communication between a web browser and a web server.

 Your can join us on Twitter, LinkedIn and our Facebook page.
 What cryptographic protocol do you use to provide communications security over a computer network?.
 If you have any questions, please get in touch.